Trustindex - Excellent Rating, 4.8 Stars, 192 Reviews

 Best Kitchen Flooring for Rental Properties

-Kitchens need durability, waterproofing and ease of cleaning — but not always the same spec as hallways.
-Water spills, dropped utensils and daily cooking traffic all demand a robust floor, so aim for a 0.3–0.5mm wear layer.
-Either click-fit LVT or glue-down LVT works well — click is faster to install, glue-down creates a more seamless finish that tenants can’t lift.
+Kitchens need durability, waterproofing and ease of cleaning but not always the same spec as hallways.
+Water spills, dropped utensils and daily cooking traffic all demand a robust floor so aim for a 0.3 to 0.5mm wear layer.
+Either click-fit LVT or glue-down LVT works well.
+Click is faster to install, glue-down creates a more seamless finish that tenants cannot lift.

-Nordikka Living and Nordikka Original are both reliable choices — the Original’s 0.55mm wear layer is ideal if you want a longer interval between replacements, while Living keeps costs lower for more frequent updates.
+Nordikka Living and Nordikka Original are both reliable choices.
+The Original’s 0.55mm wear layer is ideal if you want a longer interval between replacements while Living keeps costs lower for more frequent updates.
 Textures LVT and Elements LVT both offer wood-effect options that complement rental kitchens while standing up to the daily demands.
-Vinyl flooring rental properties is ideal because it handles moisture, foot traffic and cleaning without degradation.
+Vinyl flooring in rental properties is ideal because it handles moisture, foot traffic and cleaning without degradation.

 Bedrooms and Living Rooms